Bootle: Geography and administration

 Bootle Docks was created as a part of the Mersey Docks and now promoted as Port of Liverpool, with the Liverpool and Wirral Docks, being located on both bank sides of the River Mersey.
 Bootle Docks are situated at the northern end, that is closer to the Irish Sea estuary.

 Bootle, along with Southport, is one of the two main administrative headquarters for the Metropolitan Borough of Sefton.
 Among Bootle's neighbouring districts are Kirkdale to the south, Walton to the east, with Seaforth, Litherland and Netherton to the north.
 To the west it is bounded by the River Mersey.
 In the centre is a sizeable area of large office blocks, and the Leeds and Liverpool Canal.

 The old civic centre of Bootle contains large Victorian buildings such as the town hall and the municipal baths.
 To the north lies the New Strand Shopping Centre, which gained notoriety after the abduction and murder of two-year-old James Bulger in 1993.

-Sports
+Sport and Leisure

+Football

-Bootle has one association football non-league team known as Bootle F.C. who currently play in the Northern premier League Division One West.
+Bootle has one association football non-league team known as Bootle F.C. who currently play in the Northern Premier League Division One West.
 They are a reformed version of the original Bootle F.C.
 (1879).

+Cricket

+Bootle Cricket Club was founded in 1933 and they incorporated Firwood into the club's name in the 1990s.
+Their main ground is on Wadham Road.
+Firwood Bootle CC has a significant success record, with 6 Liverpool and District Cricket Competition championship titles to their name.

+Bootle field three senior teams that compete in the Liverpool and District Cricket Competition and they have an established junior training section that play competitive cricket in the Liverpool Competition Junior League.